-2. Measure Description
+3. Measure Description

-2.1 Proposed Code Change
+3.1 Proposed Code Change

 The proposed code change would require solar thermal pool and spa (except portable electric spas) heating systems, HPPH with certain COP, sizing and controls criteria, or on-site renewable energy or site recovered energy in nonresidential, multifamily, and newly constructed single-family buildings with heated swimming pools and spas.
-The surface area of the solar collectors installed would be equal to or greater than 65 percent of the surface area of the pool for residential pools.
-The surface area of the solar collectors installed would be equal to or greater of the surface area of the pool for multifamily and nonresidential pools.
-The surface area of the solar collectors installed would be equal to or greater than 60 percent of the surface area of the pool for single-family buildings and 65 percent of the surface area of the pool for single-family buildings and 65 percent of the surface area of the pool for multifamily and nonresidential pools.
+The surface area of the solar collectors installed would be equal to or greater than 65 percent of the surface area of the pool for residential pools and 60 percent of the surface area of the pool for multifamily and nonresidential pools.
 At least 60 percent of the annual heating energy would be required to come from on-site renewable energy or site recovered energy as an option.